wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 in-band with the zone from Primary to Secondary servers.
-This document specifies a range of Resource Record TYPEs that can be used for Covert Resource Records - ones that are transferred with zone using Zone Transfer but are not accessible by regular querying clients.
+This document specifies a range of Resource Record TYPEs that can be used for Covert Resource Records - ones that are transferred with zone using Zone Transfer but are not accessible by a normal QUERY operation.
 It also specifies a method for signalling Primary server that the Secondary understands Covert semantics and that it won't disclose contents of Covert RRs to querying clients.